Frequently Asked Questions

 What happens between notification and claim?

-After you submit a Notice of Tenant Default, Padder contacts you and the tenant to attempt resolution and keeps your team updated.
+After you submit a Notice of Tenant Default (for Padder Guarantor claims), Padder contacts you and the tenant to attempt resolution and keeps your team updated.
 This doesn't pause your lease enforcement process.

 What if I miss the 45-day notification window or the 60-day reimbursement deadline?

-Missing those deadlines may relieve the insurer of any obligation to pay on that Coverage Event.
+Missing an applicable deadline may relieve the insurer of any obligation to pay on that Coverage Event.
 We strongly recommend setting internal triggers to file early.
+(The 45-day Notice of Tenant Default applies to Padder Guarantor claims; the 60-day reimbursement deadline applies to both products.)

 Compliance & Onboarding